MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSession.md

 The command uses the assignment operator (=) to assign the new **PSSession** objects to variables: $s1, $s2, $s3.
 It assigns the Server01 **PSSession** to $s1, the Server02 **PSSession** to $s2, and the Server03 **PSSession** to $s3.

-When you assign multiple objects to a series of variables, Windows PowerShell assigns each object to a variable in the series respectively.
+When you assign multiple objects to a series of variables, PowerShell assigns each object to a variable in the series respectively.
 If there are more objects than variables, all remaining objects are assigned to the last variable.
 If there are more variables than objects, the remaining variables are empty (null).